JunboShen/USPNet/README.md

 # USPNet

-This is the  simplified inference code for paper 'USPNet: unbiased organism-agnostic and highly sensitive signal peptide predictor with deep protein language model'
+This repository contains code for the paper 'USPNet: unbiased organism-agnostic and highly sensitive signal peptide predictor with deep protein language model'

-We provide the pretrained-predicting header, and pretrained protein embeddings.<br>
+We provide the trained predicting header of USPNet and MSA Transformer embeddings of the test set for direct usage.<br>
-Please download all files and run prediction on test set.
+You can also use USPNet and USPNet-fast to predict the signal peptide of any protein sequence.<br>